melawton/gotham-software/Testbed/3D/README.txt

 the .m file, under the comment "%this line is for debugging".
 Change the "x" variable in "num2str(x)" to output the value of x to the GUI.
 For example, if I want to examine the value that is currently in being stored in the first position of the xc_coord list, the entire line would read "set(handles.debug, 'String', num2str(xc_coord(1)));".

+Feb 2nd,2015
+Michigan just announced Snow day!!!!!! a listbox and a number of current coils textbox are added. table is replaced with the listbox evalin() function is used to display the variables from workspace on the listbox